rbnhmll/vue-workshop/vueJS_workshop.md

 * Reusable components, with their own template, scripts and styles.
 * All the best parts of React and Angular, without the bloat.

+### What are we going to build?

+Together we are going to build a simple single page application which searches for Github repos by keyword, and display them in a grid.
+The starter package includes two versions of the app, each with a `start` and `complete` version of the app:

+  - `cdn--START`
+  - `cdn--COMPLETE`
+  - `cli--START`
+  - `cli--COMPLETE`

+To preview what our end goal will be, open the `cdn--COMPLETE` directory, and open `index.html` in your browser

+We will be working mostly in the `cdn` version of the app to learn about the fundamentals of Vue, and will later learn about the CLI, and how to extend out application features.

+Let's get started!

 ---

 ## Get started with the Vue CDN